Charles III: Reign

-Charles gave his first speech to the nation at 6 pm on 9 September, in which he paid tribute to his mother and announced the appointment of his elder son, William, as Prince of Wales.
+Charles gave his first speech to the nation as monarch at 6 pm on 9 September, in which he paid tribute to his mother and announced the appointment of his elder son, William, as Prince of Wales.
 The following day, the Accession Council publicly proclaimed Charles as king, the ceremony being televised for the first time.
 Attendees included Queen Camilla, Prince William and the British prime minister, Liz Truss, along with her six living predecessors.
 The proclamation was also read out by local authorities around the United Kingdom.
 Other realms signed and read their own proclamations, as did Scotland, Wales, Northern Ireland, the British Overseas Territories, the Crown Dependencies, Canadian provinces and Australian states.

+In November 2022, the King and Queen hosted the South African president, Cyril Ramaphosa, during the first official state visit to the United Kingdom of Charles III's reign.
+The following March, they undertook a state visit to Germany, where Charles became the first British monarch to address the Bundestag.
+On 6 May 2023, Charles and Camilla's coronation took place at Westminster Abbey, in a ceremony planned for many years under the code name Operation Golden Orb.
+Prior to Charles's accession, reports suggested that the coronation would be "shorter, smaller, less expensive, and more representative of different faiths and community groups than that of his mother in 1953, reflecting the King's wish to acknowledge the ethnic diversity of modern Britain".
+Nonetheless, the coronation remained a Church of England rite, including the coronation oath, the anointing, crowning, investing with the regalia, and enthronement.